 Admission requirements for most ADN to MSN bridge programs are very strict.
 Space is usually very limited.
 First, you need to have earned an associate degree in nursing from an accredited school.
 You must be able to demonstrate that you maintained a strong academic record during that time.
 Most programs require incoming students to have at least one year of clinical, or work, experience.
 You can expect to sit for an interview and to provide at least three letters of recommendation.

 Prerequisites for ADN-to-MSN Bridge Programs

-In most cases, the prerequisite courses that must be completed before enrolling in an ADN-to-MSN bridge program are virtually identical to the ones that you completed to qualify for your ADN training program, so chances are that you are already all set.
+In most cases, the prerequisite courses that must be completed before enrolling in an ADN to MSN bridge program are virtually identical to the ones that you completed to qualify for your ADN training program, so basically you are already all set.
 However, contact any program that you are considering early on to make sure.
 If you are missing one or more required courses, you will have to complete them before you are considered for admission.

 Once those are out of the way, you will progress into completing courses that focus on your area of specialization.
 For example, if you choose a nurse practitioner psychiatry specialization, you can expect to complete courses such as neurobiology, theory of personality, group dynamics, and more.

 Tips for Choosing the Right ADN-to-MSN Bridge Program

 When looking for an ADN to MSN bridge program, the first step is to decide whether to do it online or on campus.
 The former is advantageous because it gives you a lot more flexibility.
 Many schools offer accelerated online bridge programs that allow you to complete the work in as little as three years.

 Another factor to keep in mind concerns accreditation.
 It is crucial to choose a program that is accredited by an official accreditation body.
 Specifically, stick with programs that are accredited by the Commission on Collegiate Nursing Education, or CCNE, the Accreditation Commission for Education in Nursing, or ACEN, or both.